Cy-r0/complexity/README.md

 ## How to use

-1. Put your code inside a function, for example:
+1. Put the code you want to time inside a function, for example:

     ```python
-    def append_to_list(mylist, num):
+    def append(mylist, num):
         return mylist.append(num)
     ```

-2. Create an iterable or iterator that contains the arguments of the function for all input lengths you're interested in, e.g.:
+2. Create an iterable or iterator that yields the arguments of the function for all input lengths you're interested in, e.g.:

     ```python
     import random

-    def generate_input():
+    def generate_input(start, stop, step):
-        for l in range(30):
+        for n in range(start, stop, step):
-            mylist = [random.randint(0, 3) for _ in range(l)]
+            mylist = [random.randint(0, n) for _ in range(n)]
             num = 3
-            yield (mylist, num), l
+            yield (mylist, num), n
     ```

-    This generator returns a tuple of two things:
+    The above generator returns a tuple of two things:

     1. The arguments of your function (i.e. mylist and num)
-    2. The length of the argument you're changing (in this example, you're changing the length of mylist from 0 to 29 elements)
+    2. The length of the argument you're changing

     You can also put all this data in a list or any other iterable.